Project-MONAI/monai-deploy-app-sdk/examples/apps/ai_multi_ai_app/readme.txt

     └── spleen_model
         └── model.ts

+Note:
-Note that the name of a subfolder, which contains the TorchScript file, is used as the model name within the app on retrieving the model's network and path etc.
+1. The name of a subfolder, which contains the TorchScript file, is used as the model name within the app on retrieving the model's network and path etc.

+2. The TorchScript files of MONAI Bundle can be downloaded from MONAI Model Zoo.